Trooper admits to illegal search; his lawyer said he's being scapegoated

 "He was always there when needed; the first one to help others; he would pick up the phone day and night.
 When you asked him to do something, it was done right," Ingham said.

 When Wilber answered questions from his lawyer, he was confident.
-He kept his hands folded on the table where he sat, gesturing occasionally.
+He kept his hands folded on the table , gesturing occasionally.
 He turned to the board to answer the questions.

 Wilber said the internal affairs investigator was asking him about a four-year-old case.
 He could not recall some details, he said.
 He was wrong about others.